-Blurring the lines between political and historical anthropology, Yarimar teaches and writes about questions of race, sovereignty, citizenship, and nation across the Americas.
-She has tracked these issues across a broad range of sites and practices including: anti-colonial labor activism in the French Caribbean, the role of digital protest in the Black Lives Matter movement, the politics of the Trump presidency, the Puerto Rican statehood movement, and her current research—for which she was named a 2018 Carnegie Fellow—on the political, economic, and social aftermath of hurricane Maria in Puerto Rico.
+Yarimar Bonilla is a political anthropologist specializing in questions of sovereignty, citizenship, and race across the Americas.
+She has tracked these issues across a broad range of sites and practices including: postcolonial politics in the French Caribbean, the role of digital protest in the Black Lives Matter movement, the politics of the Trump presidency, the Puerto Rican statehood movement, and her current research—for which she was named a 2018 Carnegie Fellow—on the political, economic, and social aftermath of hurricane Maria in Puerto Rico.